Emergency Task Force (Toronto Police Service): Operational highlights

 ETF responded to an operation that involved resolving a hostage-taking situation on December 31, 1999.
 A man took a doctor at St Michael's Hospital hostage, holding the doctor at gunpoint.
 The incident ended when two ETF officers fired three shots, killing the man.

 ETF responded to an operation that involved resolving a hostage-taking situation on August 25, 2004.
 A man with a history of domestic violence took a woman hostage, holding her at gunpoint during morning rush hour just outside Union Station in downtown Toronto.
 The incident ended when an ETF sharpshooter fired a shot, killing the man.
 The hostage was traumatized but unharmed.

 ETF responded to another operation that involved an off-duty 33 Division Officer inside a CIBC bank on Lawrence and Victoria Park.
 On February 26, 2008, ETF, K-9, and officers from 33 Division were called to a bank robbery in progress.
 Unknown to the 16-year-old suspect, officers surrounded the bank and waited for the suspect to exit.
 The suspect left the bank only to be tackled by the off-duty officer and awaiting ETF.

 ETF officers were involved with Project Fusion arrests.
-This was an investigation led by the Province of Ontario Guns and Gangs Task Force, whose officers were working hand-in-hand with other services, mainly the Durham Regional Police Drug and Gang Enforcement Units.
+This was an investigation led by the province of Ontario Guns and Gangs Task Force, whose officers were working hand-in-hand with other services, mainly the Durham Regional Police Drug and Gang Enforcement Units.
 These arrests happened on the morning of April 1, 2009 and saw over 120 locations raided by not only Toronto Police tactical officers, but also officers from surrounding police services as well from as far away as Belleville and London, Ontario.
 In total, 38 police tactical units were used for these warrants.
 The centre of the raids was at the area of Markham and Eglinton, but also included locations in Peel and York Region, along with several locations in Durham Region.

-The ETF responded to a call on board a TTC bus in which an emotionally disturbed person tried to hijack the bus at knife point on August 2, 2016.
+The ETF responded to a call on board a TTC bus in which an emotionally disturbed person tried to hijack the bus at knifepoint on August 2, 2016.
 The ETF and their psychiatrist negotiated with the man for over five hours and were successful in getting him to surrender; they were highly praised by the media for taking the time to resolve the scene peacefully.

+The ETF was serving a search warrant at an apartment building in North York on June 11, 2026.
+The warrant was in relation to a shooting at the US Consulate Building back in March.
+While serving the warrant, 19-year-old Nicholas Bennett shot and killed ETF officer Constable Marc Pinizzotto, a 43-year-old officer who had been serving with the Toronto Police Service for 18 years.
+Bennett was shot by police in the exchange of gunfire and was transported the hospital in critical condition.
+Toronto Police and the Pinizzotto family received an outpouring of support from numerous politicians and law enforcement officials from across Canada and the United States.